Handling biocontrol agents

 The adult thrips congregate in the flowers and regular monitoring of the flowers will allow for the early detection of thrips.
 Yellow or blue sticky traps placed throughout the crop will help in the early detection of thrips infestations, as with other insect pests.
 Avoid using yellow traps if Apidius sp. are being used for the control of aphids in the crop.

 In addition to causing direct feeding damage and resultant yield loss, both thrips species are vectors of Tomato Spotted Wilt Virus (TSWV) which can be a serious disease problem in peppers and tomatoes (Howard et al 1994, Portree 1996).
 One of the main control measures for minimizing the spread and infection of TSWV within the crop is to control the thrips vectors.

-Loopers and Caterpillars
+Loopers and caterpillars

-At least two species of loopers have been associated with problems in greenhouse pepper crops, the cabbage looper, Trichoplusia ni, is the most common, with the alfalfa looper Autographa californica being an occasional problem.
+At least 2 species of loopers have been associated with problems in greenhouse pepper crops, the cabbage looper, Trichoplusia ni, is the most common, with the alfalfa looper Autographa californica being an occasional problem.
 The damage is caused by the larval stages which can reach 2.5 to 3.5 centimetres in length depending on the species.
 The cabbage looper is the larger the two species in the final larval stage.
 The larva are a light green in colour with whitish stripes along the length of their bodies.